-Section 210.115 R.S.Mo. mandates reporting to the Division of Family Services when there is reasonable cause to suspect that a student's nonattendance is due to the educational neglect of the parents/guardians.
+Section 210.115 RSMo.. mandates reporting to the Missouri Division of Family Services ("DFS") when there is reasonable cause to suspect that a student's nonattendance is due to the educational neglect of the parents/guardians.

-subjected to home conditions or circumstances which would reasonably result in truancy will immediately report or cause a report to be made to the building principal, or his/her designee, who will then become responsible for making a report via the Student Abuse Hotline to the Missouri Division of Family Services (DFS).
+Students subjected to home conditions or circumstances which would reasonably result in truancy will immediately report or cause a report to be made to the building principal, or his/her designee, who will then become responsible for making a report via the Student Abuse Hotline to DFS.
 The building principal shall inform the Superintendent/designee that a report has been made, and keep the Superintendent apprised of the status of the case.
-(Board Policy 2340).